Ask Tarbi

 To access Travel Arbitration, you must first lodge a complaint with the travel company.
 For ABTA members, you must also complete the ABTA complaints process.

 For unresolved complaints with ABTA members, please contact the ABTA Customer Support Team in the first instance.
-For non-ABTA members, please contact your travel company directly and they will lead you through their complaints procedure.
+For non-ABTA routes, please contact your travel company directly and they will lead you through their complaints procedure.

 Existing Claims